AlexandrValerevich/Pineapple.GrpcMock/Readme.md

   - ~~As a user I want to have docker image to run stub like container~~
   - ~~As a user I want to clear all my stubs~~
   - As a user I want to get possible input/output properties and their type name for method
+  - As a user I wand to set up default stub for Service/Method

 - Code
   - ~~How to return response?~~